How to win the Ryder Cup: Star power, perfect pairs and Europe’s ‘guru’

 Donald believes Europe have a strength in foursomes, which is why he has chosen it for the morning format.
 “We feel like as a team, statistically we are stronger in foursomes within our team than we would be in fourballs.
 Why not get off to a fast start?”

 Verdict: Europe may have the edge on Microsoft Excel.
-Just how many points that translates to on the course is impossible to say.
+Just how many points that will translate to on the course is impossible to say.

 Bring your Sunday best

-For all the talk about pairings, the Sunday singles are critical: 12 matches of head-to-head combat when you cannot hide your strugglers or lean on you star players – everyone plays for one crucial point.
-The Cup is almost always still in the balance on that final morning, with 43% of the total points to play for.
+For all the talk about pairings, the Sunday singles are critical: 12 matches of head-to-head combat when you cannot hide your strugglers or lean on your star players – everyone plays for one crucial point.
+The Ryder Cup is almost always still in the balance on that final morning, with 43 per cent of the total points to play for.
 And history suggests it is critical: nine of the past 10 Ryder Cups have been claimed by the team who won the Sunday singles.

 Verdict: Like this year’s Ryder Cup, it’s in the balance.